jreinoehl2/jreinoehl2.github.io/README.md

 - CSS Grid and Flexbox for layout

 ### Data Sources
-- ESPN public APIs for scores and news content
+- ESPN public APIs for scores, news content, and standings
 - Data fetched dynamically using JavaScript fetch API
 - Asynchronous loading of content